-Antonia recently returned from a residency at the American Academy in Rome where she was provided a studio in which to work.
-Her first residency in Rome was in 1998.
+Antonia has had two residencies at the American Academy in Rome.
 During both trips, she traveled around Italy visiting Venice, Lake Como, Tuscany and Umbria to draw and paint, and to study the art and architecture.
-For several years she has gone to Provence to paint the fields and hill villages of the countryside.
+For several years she has gone to Provence to paint the fields and perched villages of the countryside.

-She has been published in many books and her works are represented in the Arts-in-Embassy program at the State Department as well as many corporate and private collections throughout the country.
-She travels to France and Italy frequently, teaching and painting the landscape.
+She has been published in many books and her works are represented in the Arts in Embassies program at the State Department, as well as many corporate and private collections throughout the United States.
+These include NASA, Xerox Corporation, Waterford Foundation, Journey Through Hallowed Ground National Heritage Area, National Gallery of Art and The Washington Post.
+Antonia travels to France and Italy frequently, teaching and painting the landscape.
 She currently resides in Virginia.